PULP ARTISTS

 (1911-1990)

 John Emery Clarke was born July 18, 1911 in Parsons City, Kansas.
-His father, Charles E. Clarke, was a concrete contractor, and his mother was Nora B. Clarke.
+His father, Charles E. Clarke, was a concrete contractor.
+His mother was Nora B. Clarke.
 There were four children in the family.
-The Clarkes lived at 109 North 13th Street.
+They lived at 109 North 13th Street.

-Emery Clarke studied on scholarship at the Kansas City Art Institute in Kansas City, Missouri.
+In 1932 Emery Clarke studied on scholarship at the Kansas City Art Institute in Kansas City, Missouri.
+One of his more influential art teachers was the magazine illustrator, Monty Crews.

-He moved to New York City in 1936 to find work as an illustrator during the Great Depression.
-He was a next-door neighbor of Rudolph Belarski, for whom Emery Clarke occasionally posed.
+He moved to New York City in 1936 to find work as a magazine illustrator during the Great Depression.
+He was a next-door neighbor of Rudolph Belarski, for whom he occasionally posed.

-Emery Clarke painted freelance covers for pulp magazines such as Action Stories, Fight Stories, Love Romances, Short Stories, Rangeland Romances, Star Western, Ten Detective Aces, 10-Story Detective, and Top-Notch.
-He also painted a notable series of covers for Doc Savage.
+He painted freelance covers for pulp magazines such as Action Stories, Fight Stories, Love Romances, Short Stories, Rangeland Romances, Star Western, Ten Detective Aces, 10-Story Detective, and Top-Notch.
+He also painted several covers for Doc Savage.

 In 1938 he married and moved to New Rochelle, NY, where many other famous illustrators lived and worked, including his pals Richard Lyon, Rudy Belarski, R. G. Harris, and Graves Gladney.

 In 1939 Emery Clarke submitted an unsolicited cover painting to The Saturday Evening Post, which was accepted for publication.
-He then left the pulps behind and went on to have a successful career illustrating for slick magazines such as Look, This Week, and Liberty.
+He then left the pulps behind and moved on to a successful career illustrating slick magazines, such as Look, This Week, and Liberty.

 In 1958 Emery Clarke moved to Westport Connecticut, where he became an art instructor at the Famous Artists School.